OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 Verify that symmetric keys in all identified instances are not hardcoded.
 Check if symmetric keys are not:

 - part of application resources
-- part of a static identifier (which might not be clearly within the definition)
+- values which can be derived from known values
 - hardcoded in code

 Verify that all identified instances of hardcoded symmetric cryptography is not used in security-sensitive contexts as the only method of encryption.